kaibrockelt/specification-dom/README.md

-# VTEX Product Specification Video
+# VTEX Product Specification DOM

 ## Description

-VTEX Store Components is a collection of components that can be used to create/extend others VTEX apps.
+This is a small helper app to render HTML content from a specification field.
+Use at own risk.
+The app does not prevent broken HTML from being renderd.
+If you have broken content here, this can kill your website.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.